Hybridisation in Organic Chemistry

-Augmented Reality (AR) is a technology that overlays computer-generated digital content onto the real-world environment using mobile or wearable devices.
-AR has strong potential in education, especially for subjects that demand high spatial visualization ability, such as chemistry.
+Augmented Reality (AR) is a technology that overlays digital content onto the real-world environment using mobile or wearable devices.
+AR has strong potential in education, especially for subjects that demand high spatial visualisation ability, such as chemistry.
+With the widespread availability of Android smartphones in India, AR presents an accessible and affordable learning medium.
+This project uses marker-based AR, in which physical markers are tracked using a mobile camera to display interactive 3D orbital models in real space.

 QR Code, Markers and AR Overlay of 3D interactable Orbital models